Deploy an AI Agent

 This guide explains how to deploy and integrate Large Language Models with your Hackerbot system.
 We'll use Google's Gemini API in this example, but the steps apply similarly to other APIs as well

-Latest version of installed
+Latest version of python package installed

 Python virtual environment configured